 Ann Saltzman, Co-director

-Joshua Kavaloski is Associate Professor of German and Director of German Studies at Drew University.
+Joshua Kavaloski is Associate Professor of German and Co-director of German Studies at Drew University.
 His scholarship and teaching encompasses narrative prose and film of the twentieth century, and he has published essays on Franz Kafka, Thomas Mann, Jurek Becker, and Daniel Kehlmann.
 He is author of the book, High Modernism: Aestheticism and Performativity in Literature of the 1920s.

 Yasmin Acosta, Coordinator

 Yasmin Acosta is a graduate of Rutgers University with a Bachelor’s degree in English and a minor in Psychology.
 She has had a lifelong interest in Judaica and Holocaust studies.
 She wholeheartedly supports the Center’s Mission to commemorate those who perished in the Holocaust and other genocides, celebrate those who survived and educate upcoming generations to “remember for the future”.
 In her spare time, she writes poetry, enjoys reading, art, theater, music, film, photography and travel and is currently pursuing her Master’s degree at Drew University.

 Jacqueline Berke, Director Emerita